lulzzz/vera/README.md

 - `if` can go on 1 line if it's just 1 line

 ## Cosmos model
-- Containers
 - companies
-    - Container for: companies, accounts and user
+ - Container for: `Company`, `Account` and `User`
-    - Partitioned on the id of the company
+ - All of these are partitioned on the id of the `Company`, separated by the `Type` property
 - invoices
-    - Container for: invoices
+ - Container for: `Invoice`
-    - Partitioned on the "bucket" that the invoice belongs to, its chain essentially
-    - Also partioned on account + invoice number to allow efficient fetching on the invoice number
+ - Partioned on id of the account that created the invoice plus the invoice' number
 - audits
+ - Container for: `Audit`
+ - Partitioned on the id of the account
+- trails
+ - Container for: `PrintAuditTrail`
+ - Partitioned on the id of the invoice
+- chains
-    - Container for: audits
+ - Container for: `ChainDocument`
+ - Partitioned on the "bucket" which is defined by the caller, for invoices this is defined by its "bucket"

 # Deployment